-Rabbi Benny Berlin is the rabbi of BACH Jewish Center on Long Island, N.Y.
+Rabbi Benny Berlin is the rabbi of BACH Jewish Center in Long Beach, N.Y.
 Prior to that, he and his wife served as co-directors of the Orthodox Union’s Jewish Learning Initiative on Campus (OU-JLIC) at Queens College, where they created an energetic and vibrant community.

 Be a part of our community

 JNS serves as the central hub for a thriving community of readers who appreciate the invaluable context our coverage offers on Israel and their Jewish world.